Cares Grant Disclosure

 |Enrolled Program average hrs per week||Pell Eligible Maximum Award||Pell Eligible Minimum Award||Not Eligible for Pell Maximum Award||Not Eligible for Pell|

 22 to 31 hours

 Instructions and guidance were provided to eligible students identified by the Registrar’s Office (via Angeles College email account and/or personal email address on file), along with the subsequent application.
 The application certifies that eligible students had qualifying expenses related to the disruption of campus operations due to COVID-19.
 Any remaining funds can be considered for students eligible for Title IV funding that might not have met all the criteria above.

 In accordance with the Department of Education guidelines, upon successful submittal of the application, Angeles College notified students of their status via their Angeles College email account and/or personal email address as identified on their application.
 Funds were processed through accounts payable and students received a paper check (which was mailed to the address provided on the application).
+As for the 2nd round of the remaining grant distribution, no application was needed.
+Angeles College’s Financial Aid Office notified students of the redistribution of the funds via email.
+Funds were processed through accounts payable and students received a paper check (which was mailed to the address provided on the application).
 These Emergency Financial Aid Grants were not applied against existing account balances.

 Next Report Due: This quarter report is the final quarterly posting.
 This final report covers all remaining HEERF expenditures for Section 18004(a)(1) Student Portion funds.